Skip to main content

 Lot Restoration

-For LOT-mode assets, reversals restore the specific lots consumed by the original redemption.
-Lots are restored in LIFO order (last in, first out) and retain their original metadata including expires_at and matures_at.
+For LOT-mode assets, reversals restore the specific lots spent by the original redemption.
+Lots are restored in reverse spend order and retain their original metadata including expires_at and matures_at.

 Viewing Redemptions